Sivaan66/FOPID-Cruise-Control_m-AHA/README.md

 - Real-time implementation with hardware-in-the-loop (HIL) simulation.
 - Extension to **adaptive or nonlinear control** frameworks.
-- Integration with full autonomous driving systems.
+- Integration with autonomous driving systems.